 Then there are all the jars of sweets, candied fruits, bars of chocolate, chocolate with raisins, colourful candies, and there isn’t an artificial colour or flavouring in sight, naturally.

 You can curate a box of your favourites, buy an Audrey’s selection, or simply choose one chocolate for your walk home!
 Whatever you like.

 The bestsellers?
 Their rose and violet creams (which I didn’t take a photo of!) handmade in small batches and decorated with tiny little delicate crystallised petals all the way from Toulouse.

 The griottes are a favourite too – indulgent alcoholic cherry liqueurs made with fruits from Kent, soaked in brandy for five years, five years, 24 hours after being picked and stoned, then hand-dipped in dark chocolate.
 They’re only available at Christmas but voila!
 Keeley magics one out of a box for me to try – it really is heaven in one alcoholic drizzly bite.
 I’m not surprised there’s a waiting list.

 As if this wasn’t impressive, you know those 5000 boxes of chocolates, not to mention the 2000-odd Easter Eggs and Valentine’s Day Gift boxes, bound for Fortnums?
 Well, they’re all handmade, boxed and shipped out from this little unassuming townhouse in Hove.
 I know!
-The best bit: Keeley surprises me with a behind-the-scenes tour which you can follow me on here.
+The best bit: Keeley surprises me with a behind-the-scenes tour.
 I’m speechless as I watch the focused chocolatiers at work and ponder the sheer size of this hive of industry, all hidden inside this modest little Hove townhouse.

 My visit to Audrey’s Chocolates in Hove was such a treat and this lovely shop has made it to the top of my list of secret Brighton gems.